vveckaln/TopLJets2015/TopAnalysis/README.md

 ```
 From the github area of the repository cleak on the green button "Compare,review and create a pull request"
 to create the PR to merge with your colleagues.

+***** COLOUR FLOW ANALYSIS ******
+The code depends on an external library created specifically for colour flow analysis in various platforms.
+To link and include the external library copy the file cfat.xml to

+$CMSSW_BASE/git@github.com:vveckaln/CFAT.git

+and run

+scram setup cfat

+before compiling.